 Normal dog chest radiograph

 Some cats will show signs of difficulty breathing.
 It can be subtle, so it behooves you to spend some time every day observing your pet for any changes that indicate a problem.
-This cat has fluid that has built up in its lungs.
+A normal respiratory rate in a cat at rest is 30 times per minute.
+Check your cat as part of your routine In-Home exam to see what is normal for your pet.
+What you are looking for is a change in the respiratory rate, and if it increases we should examine it.

-The first one is from a normal cat.
-Notice the normal black lung area.
+This is a normal cat chest radiograph.
+Notice the large and normal black lung area.

 In this radiograph from a problem cat there is fluid throughout the thorax and you cannot see normal black lungs.
 The lungs have collapsed due to the fluid in the thorax.
 The only lung tissue you see is the slightly dark leaf-shaped structure towards the top of the thorax.